-The rental income earned on the properties during the year amounted to \$7,871,000 (2018: \$7,699,000) (see note 25) and the related expenses totalled \$936,000 (2018: \$772,000).
+The rental income earned on the properties during the year amounted to \$2,078,000 (2019: \$2,082,000) (see note 24) and the related expenses totalled \$3,961,000 (2019: \$936,000).

-Changes in fair values are recognised as gains in statement of profit or loss and included in 'investment income'.
+Changes in fair values are recognised as gains in profit or loss and included in 'investment income'.
 All gains are unrealised.

-The fair value measurement for investment properties of \$57,200,000 (2018: \$45,200,000) has been categorised as a level 3 in the fair value hierarchy.
+The fair value measurement for investment properties of \$62,952,000 (2019: \$57,200,000) has been categorised as a level 3 in the fair value hierarchy.
 The following table shows the valuation technique used in measuring fair value as well as the significant unobservable inputs used.

-Valuation techniques Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement Market based approach: The approach is based on the principle of substitution whereby the purchaser with perfect knowledge of the property market pays no more for the subject property than the cost of acquiring an existing comparable property, assuming no cost delay in making the substitution.
-The approach requires comparison of the subject Details of the sales of comparable properties Conditions influencing the sale of the comparable properties.
-Comparability adjustment.
-The estimated fair value would increase/(decrease) if: Sale value of comparable properties were higher/(lower).
-Comparability adjustment were higher/(lower). property with others of similar design and utility, inter alia, which were sold in the recent past.
+1 Valuation techniques Significant Inter-relationship unobservable inputs between key unobservable inputs and fair value measurement Market based approach: The approach is based on the principle of substitution whereby the purchaser with perfect knowledge of the property market pays no more for the subject property than the cost of acquiring an existing Details of the sales of comparable properties Conditions influencing the sale of the comparable The estimated fair value would increase/(decrease) if: Sale value of comparable properties were higher/(lower). comparable property, assuming no cost delay in making the substitution. properties. • Comparability Comparability adjustment were The approach requires comparison of the subject property with others of similar design and utility, inter alia, which were sold in the recent past. adjustment. higher/(lower).
 However as no two properties are exactly alike, adjustment is made for the difference between the property subject to valuation and comparable properties.